bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/cashu-and-fedimint:-ecash-bitcoin's-layer-3-and-scalability.md

 Calle: 02:03:48

-you need some kind of proof of work or something to get rid of fake identities.
+You need some kind of proof of work or something to get rid of fake identities.

 ## Naming ecash units of account